robotlabvn/robotlabvn.github.io/_posts/2023-07-27-motion-planning-robotics.md

 space, depending on the specific planning problem and the user's preference.

 ### Q3.
-What are the advantages and disadvantages of using RRT for planning in joint space versus cartesian space in OMPL
+RRT for planning in joint space versus cartesian space in OMPL
 Advantages and disadvantages of using RRT for planning in joint space versus Cartesian space in OMPL are:
 Advantages of using RRT in joint space: